 Academics

-I am immensely curious about how Deep Ecology, phenomenology, and new animism provide a philosophical and ethical foundation for emerging spiritual ecologies and inform spiritual approaches to ecogrief support, especially for wildlife conservation activists and ecological caregivers like wildlife rehabilitators.
+I am immensely curious about how Deep Ecology, phenomenology, and new animism provide a philosophical and ethical foundation for emerging spiritual ecologies and inform spiritual approaches to eco-grief support, especially for wildlife conservation activists and ecological caregivers like wildlife rehabilitators.

 Throughout my life I have believed that biodiversity loss and ecosystem disruption were stories for science.
 My research challenged that assumption and my current work invites an interdisciplinary re-storying of life on Earth.